DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 - **MORNING**.
 The Players lick their wounds. ♠ Elzia tells them about the Riverkeeper League, a group of rebels who might help assault Fort Flumenel and rescue Sandon. ♠ The Gundlach family are Silver Nobles who secretly fund the Riverkeeper League.

-- **EVENING**.
+- **AFTERNOON**.
 On the way to see the Gundlachs, they encounter a merchant caravan being attacked by Verinwine Serpents.
 The caravan guards struggle, and The Players jump in to help.
 In exchange for the help, the caravan agrees to trade with Ten Thorn Tavern and give The Players a ride to the Gundlach's Castle Brobdin.

 - **NIGHT**.
 While riding in the caravan, Gerrick hears someone crying out for help in the woods.
 Gerrick, Madrigal, and Eamon jump out to help.
 Unfortunately, it's a trap, and all three of them are shaken down for gold and equipment.